blackburn1911/laraveltherightway.github.io/README.md

 ## Overview

-This is the GitHub Pages repository for the _Laravel: The Right Way_ project.
+This is the GitHub Pages repository for the _Laravel: The Right Way_ project

 * This website is a Jekyll project.
 * Each section and sub-section are a Markdown file in `_posts/`.